Stem Cell Therapy: Unlocking the Healing Power of the Body

-Stem cell therapy is a type of treatment option that uses stem cells to help repair damaged tissue causing chronic disease and repair injured joints.
-The therapy is usually performed relatively quickly through injections or infusions as an in office procedure.
+Stem cell therapy is a type of treatment option that uses stem cells to help repair damaged tissue causing (or the result of) chronic disease or injury.
+The therapy is usually performed relatively quickly through injections or infusions as an in-office procedure.

-A. As with all medical treatments there is a varying degree of risk.
-Today there are literally thousands of stem cell treatments being done daily.
-There are few reported adverse effects.
+As with all medical treatments there is a varying degree of risk.
+Today there are literally thousands of stem cell treatments being done daily, and most do not report adverse effects.

-Skin: As we age we naturally loose the elasticity in our skin that keeps it smooth.
-Stem cell are injected into the derma layer and are able to restore natural elasticity.
+- Skin: As we age we naturally lose the elasticity in our skin that keeps it smooth.
+Stem cell injected into the derma layer have been shown to restore natural elasticity.

-Orthopedics: With over 100 clinical trials underway for the treatment of joint issues including osteoarthritis and daily treatments of joints using stem cells the science of medicine has embraced the practice in everyday medicine.
-We have ll heard of high profile athletes returning to careers that previously would have ended had it not been for stem cell treatments, including Hines Ward of the Pittsburgh Steelers, Jarvis Green of the Denver Broncos, and Sidney Rice of the Seattle Seahawks.
+- Orthopedics/Joint Therapy: With over 100 clinical trials underway for the treatment of joint issues including osteoarthritis, and daily treatments of joints using stem cells– stem cell therapy for joints is well on its way to mainstream medicine.
+A number of high profile athletes have returned to careers that previously would have ended had it not been for stem cell treatments, including Hines Ward of the Pittsburgh Steelers, Jarvis Green of the Denver Broncos, and Sidney Rice of the Seattle Seahawks.

-Hair Loss: Every day we lose between 40-100 hairs of the 100,000+ on our heads.
-As we age half of the male population and 30% of females lose the ability to replace the hairs at the rate they fall out.
+- Hair Loss: Every day we lose between 40-100 hairs of the 100,000+ on our heads.
+As we age, half of the male population and 30% of females lose the ability to replace the hairs at the rate they fall out.
 Stem cells have been shown to grow new hair in scientific studies.
-Today doctors are able to use those techniques to restore hair loss naturally.
+Today doctors are able to use stem cell therapy to restore hair loss naturally.
 The procedure is non-invasive and effective.